wagdav/thewagner.net/content/2021-03-07-Markov-word-generation.markdown

 Using a Markov-chain to generate random text in a given "style" is a fun programming exercise.
-The problem can be solved in a few dozen lines of code, but it's teaches a lot about algorithms and design in general.
+The problem can be solved in a few dozen lines of code, but it teaches a lot about algorithms and design in general.

 [Feynmann]: https://science.ksc.nasa.gov/shuttle/missions/51-l/docs/rogers-commission/Appendix-F.txt
 [Psalms]: https://www.gutenberg.org/ebooks/8019